-He took his time as he dressed in his lucky shirt.
-A burgundy silk button down with small domed gold buttons.
+It was an unusually cool weekend in April that brought, much to his delight, the advent of two simultaneous sales.
+Conveniently, they were happening within a mile of one another, and both offered magnificent potential.
+Leonard took his time as he dressed in his lucky shirt.
+A deep burgundy silk button down with small domed gold buttons.
 It had been a well-received gift years ago from an older wealthy woman in Vegas, with whom he’d had a sordid affair.
 That was a lifetime ago, but he still associated the shirt with good fortune.
 Looking into the mirror, he combed back his silver hair with a bit of Brylcreem.
 Smiling with pride, he admired his thick tall pompadour.
 At least he still had a full head of hair, unlike most men of his age.
 He had taken good care of himself, considering the set backs life had thrown his way.

 The walk-up apartment was small, but tidy, and dimly lit.
-Leonard prefered low lighting, as it camouflaged the ever evolving lines on his face.
-He had been quite a handsome man in his prime.
-He liked to believe that his striking good looks had only gotten more “intense” with time.
-Picking up a bottle of his best French cologne, he dabbed a bit along his neck and wrists.
+Leonard preferred low lighting, as it camouflaged the ever evolving lines on his face.
+He had been quite a handsome man in his prime, and chose to believe that his striking good looks had only gotten more enhanced with time.
+Picking up a bottle of his favorite French cologne, he dabbed a bit along his neck and wrists.
 Pausing to inhale the rich fragrance, Leonard closed his eyes, and sighed with delight.
 This particular scent always took him back to his days in Paris.
-He reached for a well-worn antique leather binder, along with his keys, checked his watch, and bolted down the hall.
-Locking the door with a deep breath, he turned on pointy black ostrich leather boots, and darted down the stairs.
+Binder in hand, he grabbed his keys from a cut crystal bowl on the counter, checked his watch, and bolted down the hall.
+He gracefully turned on pointy black ostrich leather boots, and darted down the stairs.
 As he exited the building onto the avenue, a crisp breeze lifted his already tall pompadour to new heights.
-He liked the attention it attracted from the ladies passing by.
-He moved swiftly towards his destination, filled with sweet anticipation.
+Walking at a steady clip, he made his way swiftly towards the destination, grinning ear to ear with eager anticipation.

 56 Hummingbird Drive turned out to be a much smaller home, but still very fine, and just waiting for his entrance.
-Again, Leonard rushed in, took a hard right, and went straight to the small bar by the fireplace.
-Not as grand as the first location, he still found 14 bottles of alcohol, ranging from gin to a fine cognac, albeit slightly cloudy looking.
+Again, Leonard rushed in, took a hard right, and made a beeline to the small bar by the fireplace.
+Although not quite as grand as the first location, he still found 14 bottles of alcohol, ranging from gin to a fine cognac, albeit slightly cloudy looking.
 He boxed these up, and took them to the check out.
 Again, he sweet talked the ladies with false compliments and his flashing smile, and got the entire stash for a song.
 He took the goods out the door, and headed back to the first location.
 At this point it was far too much to carry, so he called a cab, and waited outside with the 3 boxes of bottles.

-As he entered, it was so dark, he could barely see.
+Upon entering, it was so dark, he could barely see.
 Soft bass music drifted from afar.
-As his vision adjusted, he saw the woman motioning him to follow her down a long corridor.
-They entered into a lounge with a long bar, lined with empty stools.
+As his vision adjusted, he saw the woman motioning him to follow her down a narrow corridor which led into a lounge with a long bar, lined with empty stools.
 A tall thin woman with a platinum bob approached Leonard.
 Wearing a shimmering white velvet gown, she looked almost ghost-like.
-As she got nearer, it was clear that she was much older than he had first thought.
+As she got closer, it was clear that she was much older than he had first thought.
 She reached out a well-manicured hand, and introduced herself with a raspy low voice.
 “I’m Lucia.
 Finally, we meet face to face.
 Let’s see what you’ve brought for me.”
 She peered into the box, and motioned him over to the bar.
 Reaching inside, she carefully unpacked the various bottles, and lined them up along the spotless counter.
-They sat side by side on the black leather barstools, and he waited patiently, as Lucia examined each bottle with a keen eye.
+Sitting next to her on the plush black leather barstool, he waited patiently, as Lucia examined each bottle with a keen eye.
 As she traced a long blood red lacquered fingernail over the labels, it was evident that she was pleased.
-She gasped at the last bottle, the coveted white chartreuse.
+When she got to the last bottle, she let out a delighted cry.
+It was the coveted white chartreuse.
 He smiled, “I told you, didn’t I?”
 “Yes, you did well, my friend.
-You will be compensated generously, and I will await your next delivery with eager anticipation.”
+You will be compensated generously, and I will await your next delivery with bated breath.”